When is a good time to visit Hudson College?

 Applicants to Grade 10‒12:

-Students are invited for an interview with the Director of Admissions and Guidance Counsellor.
+Students are invited for an online interview with the Director of Admissions and Guidance Counsellor.
 This is an opportunity for us to learn more about the student’s academic interests, co-curricular involvement, and personal goals.
 We also encourage applicants to come prepared with questions of their own.
 Additional Math and Language assessments may be required on a case-by-case basis.

 When will I find out if I’ve been accepted?